 Paperwork can add a considerable burden for small business owners.
 However, they are a necessary evil to ensure that as an employer, you are compliant and doing the right thing for employees.
 Employers with employees are required to make and keep accurate, complete records for all their employees, as well as issue payslips to each employee.
 Your mandatory record-keeping employer obligations include:

 - Be in a form that is readily accessible to a Fair Work Inspector

 - Be in legible form and in English

 - Kept for seven years

-- Not be altered unless for the purpose of correcting an error
+- Not be altered unless to correct an error

 - Not be false or misleading